countable-web/open-source-corporation/recruiting/README.md

 Candidates with less than 4 points are rejected outright.
 Those with 4 points other than "communication ability" can be offered a chance to re-read the application and format it correctly, answering the hidden question.
 This is required for them to advance.

+## Reaching Out

+We should chat with the candidate and rate their communication ability over Instant Messaging of some kind.
+They only advance if all these are true:
+  * They respond quickly, not making you wait.
+More than 10s for a response is too long (if it's happening frequently)
+  * The english is perfect or near perfect.
+Not awkward.
+  * The conversation flows fluidly.
+  * The candidate answers questions clearly and understands what's been asked.

 ## Technical Test

 Now, answer their questions about the company.
 Candidates with 4 or 5 stars may now take the technical screening.
 This consists of a simulation of the actual work we expect them to be able to do very effectively.
 If any of these criteria are missed, reject the candidate.